 More specialized tests that your urologist may perform include:

-- Postvoid residual test (PVR) — your doctor can determine how well you empty your bladder by using an ultrasound that detects the amount of leftover (residual) urine.
+- Postvoid residual test (PVR) — your doctor can have you take a Postvoid Residual Test (PVR) determine how well you empty your bladder by using an ultrasound that detects the amount of leftover (residual) urine.
 A large amount may indicate a blockage, or a nerve or bladder muscle problem.